 Be sure to check out “HubSpot vs Marketo (2019) Features & Pricing” to find the best marketing software tool for your business.

-Namecheap has been around too as well.
+Namecheap has been around for quite a while as well.
 Richard Kirkendall founded Namecheap in 2000.
 Quite like their name suggests, they are popular because they offer domains at extremely competitive prices.
 They also sell domain hosting, private emails, and website security.

 Unlike Google Domains, Namecheap can offer you a full package of services that will make your website building job much more manageable.
 Namecheap boasts of about 3 million users and has managed more than 7 million other domains.